IHE/ITI.NPFS/input/pagecontent/ITI-88.md

 - **author.identifier**

 This parameter, of type token, specifies the identifier of the author that has submitted the file.
-See ITI TF-2x: Appendix Z.2.2 (currently in the Appendix Z on HL7 FHIR Trial Implementation Supplement) for use of the token data type.
+See [ITI TF-2: Appendix Z.2.2](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.2.2-token-parameters) (currently in the Appendix Z on HL7 FHIR Trial Implementation Supplement) for use of the token data type.